fonoster/fonoster/README.md

 ## Getting started

 YAPS a composite of several microservices.
 To get started with YAPS you are going to need Docker and Docker Compose.
 Other deployment options will soon be available.

 ### Requirements

 - Docker Compose, Docker Swarm, or K8s
 - Node and NPM
 - Git (optional)
+- A softphone

 ### Running the System